sodep/test-java/README.md

 *   `api/tasks/<id>` - update the existing task identified by *id*
 *   `api/tasks/<id>` - delete the existing task identified by *id*

+**Functional Requirement for the REST services**:

+*   The update service should allow to assign a task to a person
+*   The update service should allow to change the state of a task so that the task is in a "completed state"
+*   The application should NOT allow to assign more than 5 tasks to a given person.
+It should produce an error in those cases and inform the consumer of the service accordingly.

+## Unit Test Tasks

+Write a unit test that verifies this **functional requirement** mentioned above:

+>> The application should NOT allow to assign more than 5 tasks to a given person.
+It should produce an error in those cases and inform the consumer of the service accordingly.

 ## Bugs to Fix

 *   When you run the project (see section below), and you access